-Because charges of driving under the influence are a leading money maker for municipal court systems, the state has devised many ways to entrap motorists, including DWAI charges for those who test below the legal limit of .08 (but above .05) and “baby DUIs” for underage motorists who test as low as .02.
+Because charges of driving under the influence are a leading money maker for municipal court systems, the state has devised many ways to entrap motorists.
+This includes DWAI charges for those who test below the legal limit of .08 (but above .05) and “baby DUIs” for underage motorists who test as low as .02.
+These tactics are often used to ensure that even those who are not heavily impaired face legal consequences.
+The advent of marijuana DUI in Colorado, however, has taken these schemes to a new level, especially since the legalization of cannabis in the state.

 A person can be convicted of DUI marijuana if a person's blood contains five nanograms or more of delta-9 THC (the active substance in marijuana).
 However, like alcohol, Colorado law allows for a conviction for drivers under that threshold if unsafe operation of a motor vehicle can be shown.